SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 ## Brief

-The premise of this document is to provide detailed instructions to migrate your SNOdar and LTE Chairlift Gateway over to the new Dashboard and Backend, [SNOfire Chairlift Dashboard](chairlift.snofire.io), from the existing Dashboard, [SNOdar Dashboard](app.snodar.io).
+This document provides detailed instructions to migrate your SNOdar and LTE Chairlift Gateway over to the new Dashboard and Backend, [SNOfire Chairlift Dashboard](chairlift.snofire.io), from the existing Dashboard, [SNOdar Dashboard](app.snodar.io).

 New sensing metrics (e.g. Temp/Pressure/Humidity/Air Quality), lower data rates, Over-the-Air (OTA) firmware upgrades for both devices, seasonal data downloads, and new plotting and rendering are all available on the new Dashboard!

 [Create an Account](https://chairlift.snofire.io/auth) on the new Dashboard and follow the instructions below.
-You will need to access your units in the field and use the Bluetooth (BT) mobile app to complete.
-The entire process should only take 10-15 minutes.
+You will need to access your field units and use the Mobile App to complete.
+Once within Bluetooth (BT) range, the process should only take 10-15 minutes.

 ## Dependencies